Omaa2233/Blood-Bank-Management-System/README.md

-# Blood Bank Management System
+# Blood-Pulse: Blood Bank Management System

 ## Overview
 This Blood Bank Management System is a web-based application designed to facilitate the management of blood donation, inventory, and distribution processes within a blood bank or a similar organization.
 It provides an intuitive interface for both donors and administrators to interact with the system.